 \subsubsection{Masking:}

-Based on experimental and observational studies, we assume the masking effectiveness against transmission to range from 50\% to 80\% if either the infectious or the susceptible individual is masked (see details in Appendix A2).
-If both of them are masked, the risk of transmission is reduced by 75\% to 96\%.
+Based on experimental and observational studies, we assumed the masking effectiveness against transmission to range from 50\% to 80\% if either the infectious or the susceptible individual were masked (see details in Appendix A2).
+If both of them were masked, the risk of transmission is reduced by 75\% to 96\%.

-We evaluate the intervention of masking for the entirety of the Fall 2021 semester, and we assume that there is perfect compliance with the masking mandate, consistent with the high compliance observed in previous semesters \citep{faculty_townhall}.
+We evaluated the intervention of masking for the entirety of the Fall 2021 semester, and we assumed that there was perfect compliance with the masking mandate, consistent with the high compliance observed in previous semesters \citep{faculty_townhall}.